ziman/ever-to-excel/README.md

 The input language looks like Scheme but it's restricted even more than C.
 * You cannot have local variables (there's no `let`).
 * You cannot access the parent scope.
+* There is no heap.

+All of the above can be addressed; it just needs more work. :)

 However:
 * You can have (mutual) recursion.